shumailsaleem34/password_generator/README.md

-# password_generator
+# Password Generator

+## Project description
-A Python script that creates a random password using letters and digits.
-Useful for generating quick test passwords.
+A Python script that generates a random password.

+## Technology used
+Python

+## Features
+- Random generation
+- Uses letters and digits
+- Lightweight script